 - Select the “Shift cells up” and Click OK and you will get your blank rows deleted.

-Note: Go To Special option selects blank rows as well as blank columns altogether, so if your data set will have any blank column within any row, it will also remove that blank column and replace it with another cell value based on the shift cells option which could mess your data.
+Note: Go to the Special option and selects blank rows as well as blank columns altogether, so if your data set has any blank column within any row, it will also remove that blank column and replace it with another cell value based on the shift cells option which could mess your data.